comsci-uwc-isak/unit-1-project-Michellinian/README.md

 #This file creates the folder structure for the minimal Car Rental App

-echo "Starting the installation" echo "Installing the RentalCarApp in the desktop"
+echo "Starting the installation" echo "Installing the RentalCarApp in the desktop"Impro

 #Moving to the desktop
 cd ~/Desktop